abmiguez/dummyServer/README.md

 * [BeCalm Metaserver](http://www.becalm.eu/ "BeCalm metaserver")

 ### Quick install ###
-Clone the repository and make a JAR or simply download the most recent release.
+Clone the repository and make a JAR (select the main class Server) or simply download the most recent release.
 Then, open a terminal and execute the following command to start the Server:

 `java [-Xmx2G] [-Xms256M] -server -jar dummyserver.jar`